CUBRID/cubrid-manual/en/sql/function/string_fn.rst

 .. function:: BIT_LENGTH (string)

     The **BIT_LENGTH** function returns the length (bits) of a character string or bit string as an integer value.
 The return value of the **BIT_LENGTH** function may depend on the character set, because for the character string, the number of bytes taken up by a single character is different depending on the character set of the data input environment (e.g., UTF-8 Korean characters: one Korean character is 3*8 bits).
 For details about character sets supported by CUBRID, see :ref:`char-data-type`.
+When you input the invalid value, it returns an error if the value of **return_null_on_function_errors** in **cubrid.conf** is no(the default), or returns NULL if it is yes.

     :param string: Specifies the character string or bit string whose number of bits is to be calculated.
 If this value is **NULL**, **NULL** is returned.
     :rtype: INT